 - 1. Construction, renovation, or remodeling; - 2.
 Medical services; - 3.
 Transportation, lodging, per diem or any related costs for participants, when grant funds are used to develop and conduct training; - 4.
 Salaries or personnel costs; - 5.
 Indirect costs; - 6.
 Any other prohibition imposed by federal, state or local law or regulation.

 Selection Process

-Application Screening: The Office of the Governor will screen all applications to ensure that they meet the requirements included in the funding announcement.
+PSO will screen all applications to ensure that they meet the requirements included in the funding announcement.